Large, rounded and hairless bees with loud flight; bulbous, compound eyes

 Adults wait out the winter months in previously constructed nests

 About the Carpenter Bee

-Carpenter bees build their homes in unfinished wood, which is why they can be particularly damaging to our structures.
+Carpenter bees build their homes in unfinished wood, which is why they can be particularly damaging to manmade structures.
 They bore into wood, creating one opening for a nest, and then tunnel throughout the structure creating instability for the building itself.
-Unlike termites, carpenter bees do not eat the wood; they simple remove it to create habitat.
+Unlike termites, carpenter bees do not eat the wood; they simply remove it to create habitat.

 They are thought of as somewhat isolated bees, but females will often band together in small social groups, divide labor and support the offspring of a little colony.
 They live in nests from the prior year during cold months, emerging in April and May to begin reproducing.

 Carpenter Bee Control

 Carpenter bees compromise the integrity of wood structures, and because they return to previously built nests, it can take a couple of years to fully treat them.

 You’ll notice a problem easily, by identifying holes in your wooden property and during warmer months, you’ll see and hear the bees working in and around the nests.